 The first thing to do is do some research about the company you want to work to adapt your resume and features according to its requirements.
 Think about how much you identify with the company and what you could bring them.
 Make sure to keep in mind that adapting your resume is something that you should always do, regardless of whether you have experience or not, so do not forget it for the future.

-You should take some time and think about everything you have done in the past that could be relevant to the position you are opting for.
-Be careful to include irrelevant or unnecessary information.
-For example, you will not have to incorporate information such as where you studied at school because if you are studying at a university or high school it is understood that it is something that you already had to overcome to be where you are.
+You should take some time and think about everything you have done in the past that could be relevant to the position you are applying to.
+Be careful to include unnecessary information.
+For instance, you don't need to incorporate information such as where you studied at secondary school since your university or higher education studies are of more relevance and already include the other ones.